-Foreign companies may not provide information (including financial statements) as frequently or to as great an extent as companies in the United States.
-Foreign companies may also receive less coverage than U.S. companies by market analysts and the financial press.
+Foreign companies and national governments may not provide information (including financial statements) as frequently or to as great an extent as companies in the United States.
+Foreign companies and national governments may also receive less coverage than U.S. companies by market analysts and the financial press.
 In addition, foreign countries may lack uniform accounting, auditing and financial reporting standards or regulatory requirements comparable to those applicable to U.S. companies.
-These factors may prevent the Fund and its Adviser from obtaining information concerning foreign companies that is as frequent, extensive and reliable as the information available concerning companies in the United States.
+These factors may prevent the Fund or the Underlying Fund and its Adviser from obtaining information concerning foreign companies and national governments that is as frequent, extensive and reliable as the information available concerning companies in the United States.

-Foreign countries may have restrictions on foreign ownership of securities or may impose exchange controls, capital flow restrictions or repatriation restrictions that could adversely affect the Fund's investments.
+Foreign countries may have restrictions on foreign ownership of securities or may impose exchange controls, capital flow restrictions or repatriation restrictions which could adversely affect the liquidity of the Fund or the Underlying Fund's investments.